MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 \subsection{Validations}

 We first compare whether the context encoder pre-trained by the proposed SSL framework is more beneficial for navigation tasks than other visual models.
 To ensure fairness, we select baseline pre-trained models with approximately the same number of parameters.
 Notably, our context encoder is trained from scratch and does not utilize any pre-trained model as a starting point.
-The baselines include: the widely-used ResNet18/34~\cite{resnet}, ViT-small pre-trained on ImageNet~\cite{dosovitskiyImageWorth16x162020} (abbreviated as ViT-IN21K), and two ViTs pre-trained through self-supervised methods: DeiT-small~\cite{touvron2021training} (ViT-DeiT) and the current SotA visual foundation model DINOv2-small~\cite{oquab2023dinov2} (ViT-DINO).
+The baselines include: the widely-used ResNet18/34~\cite{resnet}, ViT-small~\cite{dosovitskiyImageWorth16x162020} pre-trained on ImageNet (abbreviated as ViT-IN21K), DeiT-small~\cite{touvron2021training} (ViT-DeiT) and the SotA visual foundation model DINOv2-small~\cite{oquab2023dinov2} (ViT-DINO) that trained by self-supervised learning.

 We integrate each encoder with the same RL policy architecture and train on identical environments.
 Evaluation uses three difficulty levels (easy, medium, hard) in the simulator, measuring Success Rate (SR) and Success weighted by Path Length (SPL).
 Results are averaged over 200 episodes per difficulty level.